Just a Dream (Jimmy Clanton song)

 "Just a Dream" is a 1958 single by Jimmy Clanton and His Rockets released on the Ace Records label.
 The actual record-label states that it was written by Clanton and Cosimo Matassa (Matassa was Clanton's manager), but other sources state that Clanton was the sole composer.

 Original words written by Regina F Phillips and sent to Lew Tobin which were copyrighted.
 Regina never received credit for the song lyrics.

 Apparently Lew Tobin was a bit of a song shark as noted by Randy Johnson.

 Chart performance

 The single went to number one on the R&B Best Sellers lists for one week and peaked at number four on the Hot 100.
+In Canada it reached number five.